-Dr. Catherine Zeisner Uses Social Media to Entertain and Learn
+Dr. Catherine Zeisner Uses Social Media to Learn & Entertain

-Have you ever wondered what it’s like to be an elementary teacher during recess?
-Gonzaga’s Dr. Catherine Zeisner knows exactly what it’s like and, thanks to her, now over a million people on the popular social media platform TikTok have a small taste of the hilarity that can ensue during these playtime breaks.
+Have you ever wondered what it’s like to be an elementary school teacher during recess?
+Gonzaga’s Dr. Catherine Zeisner knows exactly what it’s like and, thanks to her, now millions of people on the popular social media platform TikTok have a small taste of the hilarity that can ensue during these playtime breaks.

 At the end of May, Zeisner posted a video on the platform parodying the life of elementary school teachers and principals during recess.
 Like many TikTok videos, it’s shot selfie style while the subject acts out imaginary scenes.
 From telling kids multiple times to get out of the trees, to discussing line leader statuses, she makes light of it all.
-Her account has over three million hits and Zeisner’s follower count is nearly 200,000.
+Her account has over 5.5 million hits and nearly 230,000 followers.
 In fact, both the video and her account are so popular that the Canadian Broadcasting Corporation wrote a story about them.
 You can watch the full video below:

 Before coming to Gonzaga, Zeisner taught and was a principal with the Thames Valley District School Board for 20 years in Ontario, Canada.
 She also had the opportunity to teach Classroom Management at Western University (also located in Ontario) for two years.
 Zeisner accepted a position at Gonzaga in 2018 and currently teaches masters and doctoral students in the Department of Educational Leadership and Administration (DELA).